Acceptance Test-Driven Development: What Is It and Should I Be Using It?

-Development teams who adopt an Agile methodology will often champion Acceptance Test-Driven Development (ATDD) as a key driver in creating better, more user-centric software.
-But implementing ATDD can be a lot of technical work and requires collaboration from everyone in the development team, as well as the customer.
+Development teams who adopt an Agile method will often champion Acceptance Test-Driven Development (ATDD).
+This is a key driver in creating better, more user-centric software.
+But implementing ATDD requires a lot of technical work.
+It requires collaboration from everyone in the development team, including the customer.
 So, how do you decide whether it’s the right way to go?
 We wanted to share our thoughts on why we think ATDD is well worth the effort.

 What is ATDD?

-Unlike Test-Driven Development (TDD) – in which tests are created from a developer’s perspective – ATDD involves writing automated tests from the user’s perspective.
-As part of the Agile methodology, it is designed to assert and validate the functionality of the software being developed, and encourages collaboration between a functional expert and the development team.
-This collaboration provides development teams with the knowledge they need to make sure the software meets the acceptance criteria.
+ATDD is not like Test-Driven Development (TDD), where tests are created from a developer’s perspective.
+ATDD involves writing automated tests from the user’s perspective.
+As part of the Agile methodology, it’s designed to assert and validate the functionality of the software developed.
+It also and encourages collaboration between a functional expert and the development team.
+This provides development teams with the knowledge they need to make sure the software meets the acceptance criteria.

 When creating a new feature using ATDD, one or more acceptance-level tests are written before any working code for the feature itself.
-By doing the process this way around, developers already have ways to test their new code based on conditions and triggers agreed with the product owner and wider team.
+By doing it this way, developers already have ways to test their new code.
+This is based on conditions and triggers agreed with the product owner and wider team.
 Once the code passes all of these tests (acceptance), it can then be cleaned up to meet quality standards.

 Here is an example of what 5 steps in the ATDD process may look like: